Moving To Santa Barbara - 5 Things You Need To Know Beforehand

 Make sure to eliminate any seller red flags, like having to sell your property first.
 This kind of contingency will not be acceptable in today’s market.
 If you are in the position that you need to sell your current home to buy your new one, there are several strategies we can discuss to make it a smooth transition for you.

 Also be prepared to possibly shorten timelines for contingencies in the purchase agreement, since that is another effective way you can strengthen your offer.
 Often inspection reports and disclosures will be delivered at the time the house comes on the market, so you can immediately get familiar with any future repairs you might be facing.
-That does not mean that you cannot and will not do your inspection, of course.
+That does not mean that you may or will not do your own inspection.
 But it lets you evaluate the situation before writing an offer.

 5. Santa Barbara Real Estate Market Trends And Prices